awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-regional-api-custom-domain-migrate.md

 }
 ```

-For the specified custom domain name, API Gateway returns the edge\-optimized API host name as the `distributionDomainName` property value\.
+For the specified custom domain name, API Gateway returns the edge\-optimized API hostname as the `distributionDomainName` property value\.
 You must set a DNS record to point the edge\-optimized custom domain name to this distribution domain name\.
-This enables traffic that is bound to the edge\-optimized custom domain name to be routed to the edge\-optimized API host name\.
+This enables traffic that is bound to the edge\-optimized custom domain name to be routed to the edge\-optimized API hostname\.

 After the DNS record is set, you can remove the `REGION` endpoint type of the custom domain name: